sinem-sasmazel/java_water_sales_automation/README.md

 ## Database

 MySQL is used in the project.
 XAMPP software is used to host database locally.
-Customer and order table keeps the data.
+Customer and order table keep the data.

 ## Screenshots